Jump to main content

 Anxiety Workshop Syllabus

-The DBT skills group teaches members mindfulness, emotion regulation, interpersonal effectiveness, and distress tolerance skills to effectively regulate emotions, navigate their social environment, and manage crises.
-Groups begin with learning core mindfulness skills which allow members to learn and practice living with full awareness of the present moment without judgement.
+The Coping skills group teaches members mindfulness, emotion regulation, interpersonal effectiveness, and distress tolerance skills to effectively regulate emotions, navigate their social environment, and manage crises.
+Groups begin with learning core mindfulness skills which allow members to learn and practice living with full awareness of the present moment without judgment.
 The dialectics of DBT teaches us to look at a situation from multiple perspectives and encourages us to find the middle path in thinking and behaviors while honoring our unique experiences.

 Interpersonal Process (IP) Groups

 Process groups are a space in which students are provided the opportunity to receive multiple perspectives, support, encouragement, and feedback from other individuals in a safe and confidential environment.
 Common themes addressed in an IP Group include, but are not limited to: depression, anxiety, homesickness, college adjustment, family dynamics, social and romantic relationships.
+The connection to others students who are experiencing similar, and even different, situations can be very therapeutic.

 Get the most out of IP Group (PDF)